When should I talk to my doctor about a colonoscopy?

 It’s like taking a nap.
 Anesthesia allows patients to sleep right through it.

-I’ve heard preparing for a colonoscopy is awful.
+I’ve heard colonoscopy prep is awful.
 How do I cope?

 Colonoscopy prep is easier and more “palatable” than it was five to ten years ago.
 Most patients tolerate it very well.